 This is part of the gaslighting treatment and

-you must diligently refute such lies.
+you must diligently refute these lies.

 When I was a young adult, I began to feel uncomfortable when the narcissist told me how to spend my money and what music to listen to and how to dress and what foods to eat.
 I was young and starting out and yet I already felt something wasn’t right about the way I was being treated.
 I hated to be controlled, but this was not a saga of teenage rebellion against parental authority––this controlling happened far into my adult life.
-I actually wrote a poem when I was thirty-four years old about it.
+I actually wrote a poem when I was thirty-five about it.
 It was a vague and shaky beginning to my awakening, but it would take me another ten years to fully wake up.

 What was so weird about this poem is that I shared it with one of my sisters who told me it was a very selfish poem.
 She said it was all about me—